DHTMLX/gantt-docs/data/desktop/supported_data_formats.md

 </data>
 ~~~

-Adding custom properties to the data
+Custom Properties in Data
 -------------------------------

-Let's consider an example above with 2 custom  properties:
+Let's consider the above examples with 2 custom properties:

 - **priority** - the priority of the task.
 - **holder**  - the name of the person assigned to the task.

 ####JSON

 ~~~js
 {
 	data:[